Itakello/PhysIQ/next_steps.md

 - [x] Move surfaces to SurfaceManager
 - [x] Remove start/stop button
 - [ ] Make the create a new method in SimulatorManager that create a ball in the simulation with random position and a random diameter (between a standard range), if an attempt is invalid (it interpolates with other bodies), make it retry until it does.
+- [ ] Work on collision detection
+- [ ] Work on solution detection
+- [ ] Work on LLM Prompt creation
+- [ ] Work on hf dataset creation